Pursuant to the authority given in N.C. Gen. Stat.

 in the Fee Schedule.
 Please refer to the CPT manual for this

-Effective March 1, 2001, the Commission deletes all CPT codes not found in the current
+Since March 1, 2001, the Commission has deleted all CPT codes not found in the current

 AMA listings.
 Furthermore, the Commission will annually adopt new codes as well as delete old codes